-The Portland Water Bureau (PWB) is rapidly pushing forward with a water filtration facility that will add chemicals, most likely cost over a Billion dollars, and dramatically increase rates.
+The Portland Water Bureau (PWB) is rapidly pushing forward with a water filtration facility that will add chemicals, that will cost over 1.45 Billion dollars, and dramatically increase rates.
 A better solution is readily available.

 • A Huge Increase in Rates

 The average household increase will be over $429 per year - at a minimum - and that's if they stay on budget.
 (Read More...)

 • Filtration - the Most Expensive Option at over $1.47 Billion!

 Of all the EPA approved methods, PWB has chosen the most expensive option.
 (Read More...)